 In honor of Halloween, an illusion involving something macabre seems appropriate today.
 The following illusion is a skull afterimage illusion.
 In order to get this illusion to work, stare at the X in the eye of the skull for thirty seconds.
 Then look away from the image at a blank sheet of paper or wall […]

 This is an excellent example of the way in which our eyes deceive us.
 In the street view shown below, the line AB looks to be much longer than line CD.
 If you measure them, however, you will find that they are exactly the same length.

-A man, a woman and their dog go for a drive in their small car.
+A man, a woman and their dog are out for a Sunday drive in their small car.
 Do you notice anything else present in this picture?
+Perhaps something that appears somewhat sinister?
 This image was found at Museo Ilusionario’s Flickr Page.

 In 1754, William Hogarth produced the following engraving for a pamphlet about linear perspective.
 It features many deliberate perspective problems.
 How many can you find?
 Continue reading the full post for a short list of some of the problems with this picture.